 So do these things and He will give you the desires of your heart.
 He will bring it to pass.

-TAKEAWAYS: 6 Keys to Ensure Prosperity and Wealth
+TAKEAWAYS: 6 Keys to Ensure Biblical Wealth and Prosperity

 - Diligence- Careful and persistent effort- consistent hard work- The key to all the other keys below is to be diligent in doing them

 - Seek God in Everything- Always seek to please God and delight in His ways.
 Seeking His guidance and will in your life allows Him to guide you and bless you.